bnghiem18/cse15l-lab-reports/labreport2.md

 In the handleRequest method, the argument is the URL because that's where it pulls the path.
 String str is a data field that represents the string to be printed on the screen.
 Int num is a data field that both counts how many words have been added and what position the word is at.

-When I added the second word, the num was incremented to 2 and the string became "\n 2. bam".
+When I added the second word, the num was incremented to 2 and the string became "\n 1. boom \n 2. bam".
 The URL was http://localhost:2300/add-message?s=bam.
 The reason this happens is when it gets passed through the method, it recognizes that the request contains add-message.
 This passes it through the rest of the method and increments num as well as concatenating the data field str with the string from the path.

 ---